Introduction

 Typical Weather

-Bali enjoys a tropical climate, with temperatures averaging between 25°C to 30°C (77°F to 86°F) year- round.
+Bali has a tropical climate, with average temperatures ranging from 25°C to 30°C (77°F to 86°F) year- round.

 Budget Tips